feedback-forms/feedback-forms/project-plan.md

 8. **Survey Response System**: Implemented the backend logic for students to access and submit surveys using the unique access key.

+9. **Survey Access Error**: Fixed an error in the WelcomeController that was preventing students from accessing surveys using the access key on the main page.
+The controller was only dumping the token value instead of properly handling it.
+Updated the controller to validate the token, find the corresponding survey, and display it to the student.

 ## Implementation Plan

 ### 1. Bug Fixes and Immediate Improvements